When the calendar flipped to 2018, it ushered in the 148th consecutive season of professional baseball in Boston!

 World Series wins in 2007 and the improbable 2013 World Championship reminds us that Boston baseball dominates the first two decades of every century!

-And the challenge of going from worst-to-first-to-worst-to first ensures that the 2016 Red Sox season will continue to be a very exciting year!
+And the challenge of going deep into the postseason ensures that the 2018 Red Sox season will give us another very exciting year!